CONTEMPORARY DANCE PRACTICES 3 - 2021/2

 Thus, the summative assessment for this module consists of:

-• Practical Continuous assessment in contemporary, release, somatic, and/or classical dance techniques;
+• Practical Continuous assessment in contemporary, release, somatic, and/or classical dance techniques; the detailed shape of this assessment is addressed over the course of the module, in relation to each cohort, led by the module convener.

 • Practical Presentation/performance in contemporary, release, somatic, and/or classical dance techniques Formative assessment Formative assessment will take place through practical classes throughout the module and through tutorials.
+The practical assessment may/may not be live streamed and/or performed for a live audience.

 Informal formative verbal feedback from tutors will be provided via, but is not restricted to, in class activities, the virtual learning environment, email exchange, personal tutorials.